onthebusiness/harelang.org/content/tutorials/introduction.md

 ---

 And that's the Hare programming language!
 Nice work getting through all of that.
+We didn't cover everything here &mdash; check out the [Hare specification](/specification) if you want the comprehensive reference.
+If you encounter any unusual code out there in the wild that you don't understand, don't hesitate to reach out for help.

-Now would probably be a good time to remind you about our [community resources](/community):
+Speaking of which, this is a good time to remind you about our [community resources](/community):

 - The [hare-users](https://lists.sr.ht/~sircmpwn/hare-users) mailing list is a